itera-io/terraform-provider-taikun/docs/data-sources/organizations.md

 ---
 page_title: "taikun_organizations Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Retrieve all organizations (only valid for Partner and Admin roles)
+description: |-   Retrieve all organizations.
 ---

 # taikun_organizations (Data Source)

-Retrieve all organizations (only valid for Partner and Admin roles)
+Retrieve all organizations.

 ~> **Role Requirement** In order to use the `taikun_organizations` data source you need at least a `Partner` account